IsabelaTorres0/Dev-Ops-1/README.md

 - It later on install the needed packages and run the mvn package shiping the test practice
 ### Run stage
 - It builds a jar file so we can run the file

+## 1-5

+## 1-6

+## 1-7

+## 1-8

+## 1-9

+## 2-1  What are testcontainers?
+This are Javalibraries that help you run the container during automated test

+## 2-2  For what purpose do we need to use secured variables ?
+This is because github is by default a public space where everyone can add their own info therefore if you want to add sensible information this way it would be protected and open to the public